 Christchurch Photo Hunt

 Each year Christchurch City Libraries hosts Photo Hunt to engage the Christchurch community in heritage and gather photographs from across the community, along with the unique stories of their creators.
-This year marks the 12th Photo Hunt and is running from Friday 18 September to Sunday 8 November.
+This year marks the 12th Photo Hunt and it ran from Friday 18 September to Sunday 8 November.

 The theme for Photo Hunt this year is Encounter Our Stories, which is part of the Heritage Festival theme of Encounter our Stories – Arts, culture and identity.
 The Christchurch Heritage Festival 2020 is running from Saturday 24 October – Sunday 8 November 2020.